flyteorg/flyte/docs/source/gen/flytectl_delete_task-resource-attribute.rst

       cpu: "2"
       memory: "450Mi"

-Deletes task resource attribute for a workflow
+Deletes task resource attribute for a workflow.
-Here the command deletes task resource attributes for a workflow core.control_flow.run_merge_sort.merge_sort
+For the workflow 'core.control_flow.run_merge_sort.merge_sort', it is:

 ::